 Female applicants may be prioritised to ensure the gender balance required in our workforce.
 This action is permitted under Section 27 (2) of the Equal Opportunity Act 1984.

-When part of a pool you may be offered a position, however an appointment is not guaranteed.
+Suitable applicants will be considered for appointment for a period of up to twenty four months.
+When part of an appointment pool you may be offered a position, however an appointment is not guaranteed.

 The attached application information booklet, job description form and fitness standards will provide you with useful information.
 If you have any other queries, please contact the Bulk Recruitment Team on 1800 974 199.